laino/final-pm/doc/README.md

 __show__

 Show information about all selected applications / processes.
+To also show
+logging processes, use **--verbose**.

 __add__